mantidproject/documents/Project-Management/ILL/UserFeedback_4PMC_October_2018.md

 The dialogs can be undocked from MantidPlot main window and managed as free floating windows.

+* #### GUI crashing during fixed window scans reduction

+There was a race condition in the workspace widget occuring when there is a large amount of workspace creation/deletion/grouping/renaming happening.
+This is the case for fixed window scans reduction.
+The bug is fixed now.

 ### TOF – IN4, IN5, IN5

 * #### S(Q,E) does not fulfill detailed balance